danipaBernales/modern-ecommerce/README.md

 - `orders`: Order information
 - `order_items`: Items within orders

+For detailed schema information, see [DATABASE_SCHEMA.md](docs/DATABASE_SCHEMA.md).

+## Migration Management

+This project uses Supabase migrations to manage the database schema.
+For information on how to work with migrations, see [MIGRATION_GUIDE.md](docs/MIGRATION_GUIDE.md).

+If you're setting up a new environment, you can use the consolidated migration in `supabase/migrations/consolidated/baseline.sql`.

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.